Michael Ashfold

 He is a 2011 Royal Society Leverhulme Trust Senior Research Fellow.

-He graduated B.Sc in 1975 and Ph.D in 1978 from Birmingham University.
+He graduated BSc in 1975 and PhD in 1978 from Birmingham University.

 His fields of research include ultraviolet photochemistry, optical diagnostic methods implemented on microwave-activated methane/hydrogen plasmas in the context of diamond growth via chemical vapour deposition, diamond thin film investigations and the study of nanostructured thin films.